Energy policy research team

 Read more about our energy policy work.

 Gillian Cooper, Head of Energy Policy (Interim)

-Gillian Cooper is the interim Head of Energy Policy at Citizens Advice, leading the organisation’s policy work as the statutory energy consumer advocate.
+Gillian Cooper is the interim Head of Energy Policy at Citizens Advice.
+She has led the organisation’s policy work as the statutory energy consumer advocate since November 2018.

 Read Gillian's blogs.

 Richard Hall is the Chief Energy Economist, providing insight and analysis across the range of our energy policy work, with a particular recent focus on retail price caps and on the approach to stimulating investment in low carbon generation.